shakhawathossain07/Vaccine-Management/README.md

 Feel free to submit issues and enhancement requests.

 License
-This project is licensed under the Apache License.
+This project is licensed under the CC0 1.0 Universal License.

 Contact
 For any queries, please contact [Md.
 Shakhawat Hossain] at [shakhawat.hossain07.edu@gmail.com].